 Here again, to ensure the load alignment on the wagons, and also to facilitate the setting, I made a template.
 It is a cradle that will receive the bundles, and then the wagon upside down.

 This template consists of a 10 mm plywood base with extruded polystyrene cradles fitted with V-notches that will receive the pipes without damaging the paint.
 The spacing of cradles must be such that it does not interfere with the passage of the lashing belts.

 To facilitate assembly, the bogies are removed.
-The ranchers are placed in the road position.
-The bundles, with their planks coated with a little Kristal Klear glue, are placed on the floor, centered by means of extruded polystyrene 3 mm wide blocks arranged along the ranchers.
+The stakes are placed in the road position.
+The bundles, with their planks coated with a little Kristal Klear glue, are placed on the floor, centred by means of extruded polystyrene 3 mm wide blocks arranged along the stakes.
 After drying and removing the XPS wedges, the assembly is turned over on the template and held by rubber bands.